DenisPiralic/OptiverTraderLogBook/Log_2.md

 Therefore, we had no credible algorithm to hand in to Optiver on the final date submission.
 Adam and I both agreed that this project would be more beneficial to take our time and get a good grasp with how to implement a successful algorithm; no point rushing around and just giving in something that does not actually communicate what we know.

-But now we have a very good grasp on the code, and can implement all the things which we want to implement in the code.
+But now we have a very good grasp on the code and can implement all the things which we want to implement in the code.

 I'm glad we took the time to do things right, even if it did take longer than we expected.
 Now we're back on track and making good progress towards our goals.